-In collaboration with the Stormwater Management Authority (SMA), Charles Sturt will commence work in January 2017.
-The Project will ensure that in a 1 in 100 year rainfall event, the Queen Elizabeth Hospital emergency entrance will remain accessible.
+In collaboration with the Stormwater Management Authority (SMA), Charles Sturt will commence work in April 2019 and has an estimated completion date of December 2020.
+Stage Three of the Project will ensure that in a 1 in 100 year rainfall event, the Queen Elizabeth Hospital emergency entrance will remain accessible.

-Like the Water Proofing the West - Stage 1 (WPW) Project, the Port Road Drainage Project will have long term benefits for the community in mitigating the risk of flooding to the area.
-Public information nights provided positive community feedback, with residents acknowledging that despite a loss of trees and a considerable mess for a period of time, similar to the WPW Project, the community has confidence the end result will be a good one.
+Like the Water Proofing the West - Stage 1 (WPW) Project, the Port Road Drainage Project (Stage 2 – complete and Stage 3) will have long term benefits for the community in mitigating the risk of flooding to the area.

-Some benefits of the Port Road Drainage Project are:
+Benefits of the Port Road Drainage Project Stage 3 will be:

 - Access to the QEH Emergency even in time of significant storm events

 - Reducing flood risk for private and business properties along Port Road